-At December 31, 2022 and 2021, the Company recognized the preferred maximum redemption value of \$308,075 and \$276,890, respectively, which is the maximum redemption value on the earliest redemption date based on fair market value per share of Convertible Preferred (based on the average volume-weighted average price per share of Class A common stock for the 10 consecutive trading day period ending on, and including, the trading day immediately preceding the redemption notice and 200,000 outstanding shares of Convertible Preferred).
-The recording of the preferred maximum redemption value was treated as deemed dividend, which was not included in the calculation of loss per share, and resulted in a net decrease of \$31,185 to additional paid-in capital and \$78,494 to additional paid-in capital and accumulated deficit as of December 31, 2022 and 2021, respectively (see Note 18).
+At December 31, 2023 and 2022, the Company recognized the preferred maximum redemption value of \$114,660 and \$308,075, respectively, which is the maximum redemption value on the earliest redemption date based on fair market value per share of Convertible Preferred (based on the average volume-weighted average price per share of Class A common stock for the 10 consecutive trading day period ending on, and including, the trading day immediately preceding the redemption notice and 115 and 200 outstanding shares of Convertible Preferred at December 31, 2023 and December 31, 2022, respectively).
+In 2023, the recording of the preferred maximum redemption value was treated as deemed contribution, which was included in the calculation of earnings (loss) per share and resulted in a net increase of \$49,970 to additional paid-in capital as of December 31, 2023.
+In 2022, the recording of the preferred maximum redemption value was treated as deemed dividend, which was not included in the calculation of earnings (loss) per share, and resulted in a net decrease of \$31,185 to additional paid-in capital as of December 31, 2022 (see Note 15).